KonstantinaStrantzali/first-milestone-project/README.md

 ##  Future implementations

-* Contact form to be submitted and costumers' data to be sent to a server.
+* Contact form that can be submitted and costumers' data to be sent to a server.
 * An online payment system so costumers can buy spa treatments and pay immediatly from the site.
 * An online booking system for costumers to book the spa tratments.
 * The brand domain name to be given to the website.